github/docs/content/README.md

 ### Preventing transformations

-Sometimes you want to link to a Dotcom-only article in Enterprise content and you don't want the link to be Enterprise-ified.
+Sometimes you want to link to a Dotcom-only article in Enterprise content, and you don't want the link to be Enterprise-ified.
 To prevent the transformation, write the link using HTML and add a class of `dotcom-only`.
 For example:

 ```html
 <a href="/github/site-policy/github-terms-of-service" class="dotcom-only">GitHub's Terms of Service</a>